![]() |

 Southern Hospitality

 The southern hospitality began the moment our plane touched the tarmac.
 Our group was met and chauffeured by Peter, a friendly and affable local principal.
 To not have to worry about transport to our accommodation was a big relief and one less thing for us to worry about.
 The generosity of spirit, amazing food, and commitment to ensure all had a fabulous time was a constant through out the conference.
 Hats off to the organising committee – this has to have been on my list of the top conferences I have been to.
 Not only have I come away having overindulged in fine southern cuisine, but inspired by the outstanding speakers.
+Southern Hospitality was not confined to just those who were running the conference.
+Every taxi driver, cafe owner and shop assistant we met were polite, friendly and showed great restraint in failing to tease us about being a JAFA.

 It wasn’t however, the exceptional hospitality and amazing food that took my attention, as I had expected that would be the case, but the landscape.